aedanpope/tc_client/README.md

 The DQNs from (Mnih et al., 2015) and (Lillicrap et al., 2015) use an experience buffer of 10^6 time steps.
 We experimented with a buffer of size 10^5 but found the agent unable to develop a strong winning strategy.

-Consider that in our case, the successful strategies in battles won in random exploration are likely to involve a lot of chaotic action and large idle time periods of the agent not firing (e.g. ~50 timesteps), whereas the optimal strategy of a human expert is to fire as soon as there is enough distance from the enemy and the weapon is off of cooldown (e.g. finishing a battle in 10 timesteps).
+Successful strategies in battles won in random exploration are likely to involve a lot of chaotic action and large idle time periods of the agent not firing (e.g. ~50 timesteps), whereas the optimal strategy of a human expert is to fire as soon as there is enough distance from the enemy and the weapon is off of cooldown (e.g. finishing a battle in 10 timesteps).

-Intuitively, a shorter buffer (10k in our case) allows the agent to focus on learning recent successful wins, and learning recent mistakes made.
+Intuitively, a shorter buffer (10^4 in our case) allows the agent to focus on learning recent successful wins, and learning recent mistakes made.
 This allows the agent to quickly learn to improve once it does find a successful strategy.
 It can try variants of that strategy, and with the short buffer then is likely to train the variants that failed a lot.
-So it is able to make small adjustments to a winning strategy until it is optimised.
+So it is able to learn incremental improvements to a winning strategy to optimise it.

-We set the initial replay dataset to 10^5 timesteps, this generally resulted in about 4000 timesteps of positive reward - which would almost fill the Win Buffer of length 5000, which was a health start to then begin training from.
+We set the initial replay dataset to 10^5 timesteps, this generally resulted in about 4000 timesteps of positive reward - which would almost fill the Win Buffer of length 5000, a health start to then begin training from.

 It seems like a good choice of Win+Loss buffer size for this technique is one that holds ~100-500 episodes of data (each of our battles is ~10-50 timesteps).

 *Fixed ε=0.2 value*

 Other DQN examples in the literature anneal ε down from 1 to a small value, commonly 0.1.
-In our case there's not much point at exploring with high ε values once we have the initial random-action replay dataset collected - instead it's faster to just train the positive examples we have from the initial exploration, and then start learning what variants of those examples fail.
+In our case there's not much point at exploring with high ε values once we have the initial random-action replay dataset collected - instead it's faster to just train the positive examples we have from the initial exploration, and start learning straight away what variants of those examples fail.

 Conversely, ε=0.2 is a good choice for this particular environment since the vulture's weapon cools down in about 5 timesteps - and so it makes sense to try one deviation from the known strategy with this cadence.
 If ε is smaller then convergence to a winning strategy takes longer, if ε is larger then the bot struggles to develop a winning strategy at all as it's always losing from the chaos (The bot requires at least 10 timesteps to win, and can instantly lose if 1-2 of the actions in these timesteps are bad).